shamil-k/shamil-k/README.md

 ### Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-- """Only Intelligence  can  make  Machine to Intelligence"""
+- """Only Intelligent can make a Machine into Intelligence"""

 -  🔭 AOI in Natural Language Processing and Blockchain
 - 🌱 A Data Scientist with the ability of solving critical problems within time bound.